nikhilsharma2317/Sales_Yearly/README.md

 ## Contact Information

-If you have any questions or feedback regarding this SQL project, please feel free to contact me at [your email address].
+If you have any questions or feedback regarding this SQL project, please feel free to contact me.